-The SAT testing time is a total of 3 hours – the reading section is a 65-minute test, the writing section is 35 minutes, and the Math section lasts 80 minutes.
+The SAT testing time is 3 hours – the reading section is a 65-minute test, the writing section is 35 minutes, and the Math section lasts 80 minutes.
 Between all three components (reading, writing, and math), applicants are given a 5-minute break.

 When are they held?

 The SATs are held around 5 to 7 times a year.
 At least half the students appear for the test a second time or third time in order to improve their scores.
 But it’s advisable not to take it too many times because your score is unlikely to improve drastically after a third attempt unless there are drastic changes to your approach.
 It’s probably not worth sacrificing an additional academic year trying to score better grades.
 If you have sought support and tried your very best, move to another strategy for your university admissions.

 The SATs are held in August, October, November, December, March, May, and June.
 You’ll find the current test dates here.

 When do I begin studying for the SATs?

 Most high school students take the SAT during the autumn/ winter of Grade 11 to leave enough time to re-sit up to another 2 times.
 Check general SAT as well as Subject Test dates and ensure you plan ahead so you have enough time for the next sitting before your predicted grades and application deadlines.
 Time is of the essence here, so prepare accordingly.